Updated 05 March 2019

 Churchward 4200 class 2-8-0T no. 4270, built 1919

-Please note: this locomotive is currently undergoing wheelset repars at Crewe and is not now expected to be returned to the GWSR in time for the event.
-But just in case it does: This locomotive spent its entire working life in South Wales handling mineral traffic.
+No. 4270 missed the Cotswold Festival of Steam last year as it was away for wheelset repairs at Crewe so this is a welcome return.
+This locomotive spent its entire working life in South Wales handling mineral traffic.
 Essentially, it is a tank locomotive version of the 2800 class and in fact, was the only 2-8-0 tank locomotive class to run in the UK.
 The majority were used to handle coal and other mineral traffic, primarily in South Wales, where high power was needed to convey mineral traffic over relatively short distances and over often steeply-graded routes.
 It is a pleasingly attractive engine that returned to steam for the first time since withdrawal from British Railways in 1962 just in time for the 2014 Cotswold Festival of Steam.
 The locomotive has been subject to an extremely comprehensive restoration both at Toddington and off-site.